ewaldmire/ascender/docs/auth/oauth.md

   http://<awx>/api/o/token/ -i
 ```
 In the above POST request, parameters `username` and `password` are the username and password of the related
-Ascender user of the underlying application, and the authentication information is of format
+climber user of the underlying application, and the authentication information is of format
 `<client_id>:<client_secret>`, where `client_id` and `client_secret` are the corresponding fields of
 underlying application.